 2) To rebuild neural circuit using neural stem cells

 Even though we might be able to induce regeneration of severed axons, it would be extremely challenging to achieve axon growth over a long distance.
-For example, injured corticospinal axons in the cervical area should growth almost 1 meter to reach their synaptic targets in the lumbar spinal cord.
-Therefore, it would be more efficient to have relay neurons in the course of axonal path, which then can grow a shorter distance to the targets.
+For example, injured corticospinal axons in the cervical area should grow almost 1 meter to reach their original synaptic targets in the lumbar spinal cord.
+Therefore, it would be more efficient to have sort of relay neurons in the course of the axonal path, which then can grow a shorter distance to the targets.
+We are aiming at devising an optimal strategy to provide neurons derived from transplanted neural stem cells to meet this goal.
 We are developing ways to improve survival of transplanted neural stem cells and to promote axonal growth of neural stem cell-derived neurons.
 One prerequisite for a good extent of neural stem cell survival is for transplanted neural stem cells to get integrated with host ECM, rather than fluid-filled cystic lesions frequently observed in CNS trauma.
 We have demonstrated possibility that injectable hydrogel can accommodate highly variable lesion geometry and preventing cavitation by promoting ECM remodeling.
 We are looking to find a good combinatorial approach centered on injectable hydrogel to enhance survival and axon growth of transplanted neural stem cells.

 An injectable hydrogel enhances tissue repair after spinal cord injury by promoting extracellular matrix remodeling.
 Nat Commun.
 2017

 Survival of neural stem cell grafts in the lesioned spinal cord is enhanced by a combination of treadmill locomotor training via insulin-like growth factor-1 signaling.
 J Neurosci.
 2014